moliver28/research-handbook/content/handbook/marketing/digital-experience/localization.md

   - When net new pages are created, we should use the `i10n-attention` [label](https://gitlab.com/groups/gitlab-com/-/labels?subscribed=&sort=relevance&search=l10n-attention)
   - [Overflowing text](https://gitlab.com/gitlab-com/localization/localization-team/-/issues/171) due to the length of different character averages among locales

-### Requesting access into Argo
+### What is Argo?
+How do I requesting access into Argo?

 Argo is a translation service used by the localization team to manage files and assets that are to be translated.
 This epic was created to track onboarding into [Argo](https://gitlab.com/gitlab-com/localization/localization-team/-/issues/156).
 Here are issues that talk about [assets](https://gitlab.com/gitlab-com/localization/localization-team/-/issues/173) and [requests](https://gitlab.com/gitlab-com/localization/localization-team/-/issues/174) in the UI.
 You can do request content that lives in YAML, or that [exists in Contentful](https://gitlab.com/gitlab-com/localization/localization-team/-/issues/172)

-### How do we localize YML?

 ### How do we deal with Marketo Forms?

 Right now, each Marketo form ID is unique per every locale.
 We are looking into a potential solution so that one form holds each locale's content.
+This is being scoped out in [this issue](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/issues/3873).

 ### Contentful

 #### What are source entries in Contentful?

+This content comes from this [issue](https://gitlab.com/gitlab-com/localization/localization-team/-/issues/68), where we define source entries as a relationship between the authored content and the localized version.
+This is so that updates to the authored content can be correctly changed on the corresponding cloned entry.

-#### What is the difference between field level and entry level localization?
+#### What is the difference between field-level and entry-level localization?

+ Field level localization allows content in different locales to exist within the same entry, with each locale being a field of the entry.
+Entry level localization is when every different localized content pieces are used as unique net-new entries with each locale.
+One way to think about this is that field-level localization creates more fields, but less entries.
+Entry-level localization creates more entries, but less fields.

+ Per this [comment](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/issues/3683#note_1901051450), we typically use both field and entry-level localization.
+It is up to the localization team in collaboration with Digital Experience to see which approach makes the most sense.